ParallelMaths/parallel/pages/6-38-hilbert-hotel.md

 You soon realise this is no ordinary hotel - it has infinitely many rooms and infinitely many guests!

-Things are about to get even stranger when a new stranger arrives.
+Things are about to get even stranger when a new guest arrives.

 Watch as Emily Riehl explains the strange arithmetic of infinity using the example of the Hilbert Hotel.